pyth-network/pyth-sdk-rs/pyth-sdk-solana/README.md

 ## Usage

-Pyth Network stores its price feeds in a collection of Solana accounts.
-To understand more how Pyth accounts are structured please go to [Solana Account Structure](#solana-account-structure) section below.
+Pyth Network stores its price feeds in a collection of Solana accounts of various types:
+* Price accounts store the current price for a product
+* Product accounts store metadata about a product, such as its symbol (e.g., "BTC/USD").
+* Mapping accounts store a listing of all Pyth accounts

+For more information on the different types of Pyth accounts, see the [account structure documentation](https://docs.pyth.network/how-pyth-works/account-structure).
+The pyth.network website also lists the public keys of the accounts (e.g., [Crypto.BTC/USD accounts](https://pyth.network/markets/#Crypto.BTC/USD)).

 This crate provides utilities for interpreting and manipulating the content of these accounts.
 Applications can obtain the content of these accounts in two different ways:
 * On-chain programs should pass these accounts to the instructions that require price feeds.